 Yes!
 By their very nature, the trails in the Alps are more technical, longer, and more engaging than a lot of what you might be used to back home.
 For this reason alone we’d strongly recommend kneepads, but the decision really is yours.
 If this is your first visit to the Alps and you’re not sure, consider bringing both and making a decision once you’re here.

 Whilst a holiday with us is not suitable for beginners, you need not be the fastest rider in the world to enjoy a holiday in the Alps.
 A good level of technical ability (or being happy to get off and walk with your bike on the harder sections) will ensure you do have fun.
 You’ll encounter plenty of technical trail features, including steeper sections of trail, big and small rocks, roots, and of course switchbacks, so being happy to tackle these and rise to the challenge of riding long engaging singletrack descents is a must.
-For a Les Arcs week or the Cathedral of Flow tour you should be a strong Intermediate standard, or above (i.e comfortable on red trails in the UK).
+For a Les Arcs week or the Cathedral of Flow tour you should be a strong Intermediate standard, or above (i.e very comfortable on red trails in the UK).

 Ability levels are classified as follows: